 We believe there is a continued acceptance of subscription pricing and SaaS business models in the markets we serve that provide lower up-front cost and easier-to-maintain alternatives than may be available through traditional perpetual license pricing models.
-In fiscal 2020, our services revenues comprised 88% of our total revenues, with the balance being license, professional services and other revenues.
-We expect that our focus in fiscal 2021 will remain on generating services revenues, primarily by promoting the use of our GLN (including customs compliance services) and the migration of customers using our legacy license-based products to our services-based architecture.
+In fiscal 2021, our services revenues comprised 89% of our total revenues, with the balance being license, professional services and other revenues.
+We expect that our focus in fiscal 2022 will remain on generating services revenues, primarily by promoting the use of our GLN (including customs compliance services) and the migration of customers using our legacy license-based products to our services-based architecture.
 We anticipate maintaining the flexibility to license our products to those customers who prefer to buy the products in that fashion and the composition of our revenues in any one quarter will be impacted by the buying preferences of our customers.

 We have significant contracts with our license customers for ongoing support and maintenance, as well as significant service contracts which provide us with recurring services revenues.
 After their initial term, our service contracts are generally renewable at a customer's option, and there are generally no mandatory payment obligations or obligations to license additional software or subscribe for additional services.
-For fiscal 2021, based on our historic experience, we anticipate that over a one-year period we may lose approximately 4% to 6% of our aggregate annualized recurring revenues in the ordinary course, excluding consideration of new customers.
+In a typical year, based on our historic experience, we anticipate that over a one-year period we may lose approximately 4% to 6% of our aggregate annualized recurring revenues from the previous year in the ordinary course, excluding consideration of new customers.
+For fiscal 2022, given the ongoing uncertainty of the impact of the Pandemic on our customers' businesses, we're planning for the amount of recurring revenues lost from the previous year to be higher than our historic experience.